 - Ink refill case

-- Cartridge lock levers
+- Cartridge release levers

 - Ink refill base and its foam

 - Ink cartridge detection sensors (on the ink cartridge detection sensor PCB)

 - Ink empty sensors (on the ink empty sensor PCB)

 - Ink foam and its case

-Inserting the ink cartridges into the ink refill case and securing them with the cartridge lock levers forces the cartridges' ink supply ports into close contact with the ink refill base to prevent ink leakage.
+Pushing each ink cartridge into the ink refill case until it clicks secures it and forces the cartridges' ink supply port into close contact with the ink refill base to prevent ink leakage.
+Pressing down the cartridge release lever pops the ink cartridge out of the ink refill case.